Khosrow Shakeri Zand: Biography

 Khosrow Shakeri Zand was born in Tehran on July 3, 1938.
 He was the second child from a family of six children.
 His father was the first Persian rug exporter to Europe and his mother was one of the first women to have higher education, and was a school teacher.
 He finished his early education at Alborz College in Tehran.
-He then decided to move to California and study at the San Francisco State University where he obtained his B.A. in Economics in 1961.
-He continued his education there and received his Master's degree in the same field in 1964.
-He then moved to Paris, France in 1973 and completed his PhD in History at Sorbonne in 1980.
+He then decided to move to California and study at the San Francisco State University where he obtained his B.A. in economics in 1961.
+He continued his education there and received his master's degree in the same field in 1964.
+He then moved to Paris, France in 1973 and completed his PhD in history at Sorbonne in 1980.

 Activities and publications

-During his student years, from 1960-1970's, Khosrow became an active member of the Human Rights Movement of Iran.
+During his student years, from 1960 to 1970's, Khosrow became an active member of the Human Rights Movement of Iran.
 He published a series of historical papers on Iran's 20th-century history.
 23 volumes of this series are in Persian and 10 of them are in European languages.
 Since he was fluent in English, French, German, Persian and Russian, he was able to translate many classical works into Persian.
 His publications include the following: